Charles Mackerras: Early career

 Mackerras also strongly championed the music of Janáček outside Czechoslovakia, where Mackerras himself judged his work with Janáček as his single most important legacy to music.
 In 1951, he conducted the British premiere of Káťa Kabanová.
 He was also a noted authority on Mozart's operas and those of Sir Arthur Sullivan.
 His ballet with John Cranko, Pineapple Poll, is an arrangement of Sullivan music with a story based on one of W. S. Gilbert's Bab Ballads.
 The piece premiered in 1951, soon after the expiration of copyright on Sullivan's music, and continues to be a popular light music favourite in English speaking countries.
-Mackerras later arranged music by Giuseppe Verdi for the ballet The Lady and the Fool.
-He also arranged a suite from John Ireland's score for the 1946 film The Overlanders, after Ireland's death in 1962.
+Mackerras later arranged music by Giuseppe Verdi for the ballet The Lady and the Fool in 1954.
+He also selected and edited a suite from John Ireland's score for the 1946 film set in Australia The Overlanders, after Ireland's death in 1962.
+(Note: Searle gives 1965 as the year of the suite.)

 He was principal conductor of the BBC Concert Orchestra from 1954 to 1956.
+In 1955 he conducted the musical excerpts in a six-part series on the BBC Home Service, "Hugh Burden, Clive Morton and Richard Hurndall in 'Gilbert and Sullivan'".
 In 1962, he conducted the South Australian Symphony Orchestra in the Australian première of Richard Strauss's Ariadne auf Naxos as part of the Adelaide Festival, with Adelaide-born Una Hale in the title role.
+In the 1961–1962 and 1962–1963 seasons he conducted several operas at the East Berlin State Opera and was invited to become music director there, which he declined.

 In 1963, he made his debut at London's Covent Garden conducting Dmitri Shostakovich's Katerina Izmailova.
-He directed the Hamburg State Opera from 1965 to 1969 and the English National Opera from 1970 to 1977.
+He directed the Hamburg State Opera from 1965 to 1969; operas he conducted for the first time during his tenure included Arabella, The Rake's Progress, Boris Godunov, Zar und Zimmermann, Mathis der Maler, Ruslan and Lyudmila, and Der fliegende Holländer.
+He was music director of English National Opera from 1970 to 1977.
 In 1972, he made his Metropolitan Opera debut in New York conducting Gluck's Orfeo ed Euridice.
 Mackerras worked closely with Benjamin Britten for a time until 1958, when, during rehearsals for the first performance of Britten's opera Noye's Fludde, he made comments about Britten liking the company of prepubescent boys, and Britten subsequently stopped speaking to him.

 He conducted the Sydney Symphony Orchestra and Birgit Nilsson in the opening concert of the Concert Hall of the Sydney Opera House, in the presence of Queen Elizabeth II, in 1973.